andyw8/do_by/README.md

 The date can be anything parseable by Ruby's `DateTime.parse` method - `2014-06`, `June`, etc.

+## FAQ

+**Why not just use the features my IDE/editor has for tracking TODOs?**

+You need to either remember to check these periodically, or choose to always display them when you run you tests.
+If these stick around for more than a short time you'll start ignoring them.

 ## Installation

 Add this line to your application's Gemfile: